probtn/readthedocs-en/reports_description.rst

 * **Detailed by Campaign**
     Second of base apps.
 Contain reports unloaded by campaign.

     Variants of data output:

     1. *by Date* - sum by date
     2. *by Apps* - grouped by apps (all in campaign)
     3. *by Creative* - sum by creatives
     4. *by Device* - grouped by devices
     5. *by Mobile operator* - by mobile operators
     6. *by Operating system* - by OS
     7. *by Country* - by countries
     8. *by City* - by cities

+* **SQL Pool**
+    Report on app with `BundleID == "pool"`, which used basically in Addinapp for starting identical creatives on several placements.
+    Report shows count of shows on certain placement (It is need to enter placement name in "Domain name" field).